business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Landline pros

-1. Reliability in emergencies: A traditional landline is tied to a physical connection that doesn’t rely on a powered device.
+• Reliability in emergencies: Traditional landlines run on their own source of power, independent of the power that connects to a home or an office.
 If the electricity goes out in your neighborhood, you can still dial 911 and connect to an operator.
 Because a landline is tied to a physical location and device, emergency services can quickly and easily locate an address and send help.

-1. Good audio quality: A land-based phone line uses a tried-and-true network of physical copper lines that will be operational for years to come.
+• Good audio quality: A land-based phone line uses a tried-and-tested network of physical copper lines that may still be operational for years.
 With a landline’s strong connection, you’ll get fewer dropped calls, and every call you make will deliver clean, clear audio.

-1. Ease of use: Traditional phone line hardware options don’t have many frills and are fairly self-explanatory.
+• Ease of use: Traditional phone line hardware is easy to learn and use.
 These devices usually have a handset or a receiver and a keypad.
 All you have to do is enter the correct number and your call will go through.
 Landlines are usually stationary within a business or home (unless you have a wireless receiver), so they’re easy to access when someone calls.

 Landline cons

-1. Limited functionality: A landline is best used for audio calls.
-Because they were created before text messaging, video conferencing, or image sharing, traditional phone lines don’t offer the versatility of the broadband communication devices we use today.
+• Limited functionality: A landline is best for audio calls.
+Because they were created before text messaging, video conferencing or image sharing, traditional phone lines cannot perform many of the tasks that VoIP can.

 Did You Know?Did you know